jacksund/simmate/tutorials/05_Search_the_database.md

 ```

 :fire: :fire: :fire:
-IMPORTANT: `results_table` above and the `MITRelaxation` class here are the exact same class.
+IMPORTANT: `result_table` above and the `MITRelaxation` class here are the exact same class.
 These are just different ways of loading it.
 While loading a workflow sets up a database connection for us, we have the do that step manually here (with `from simmate.shortcuts import setup`).
 When loading database tables directly from the `simmate.database` module, the most common error is forgetting to connect to your database!
 So don't forget to include `from simmate.shortcuts import setup`!
 :fire: :fire: :fire:

 Now that we have our datatable class (`JarvisStructure`) loaded, you'll notice it's empty to when you first access it.
 We can quickly load all of the data using the `load_data_archive` method.
 Behind the scenes, this is downloading the JARVIS data from simmate.org/downloads and moving it into your database.